Crips and Bloods: Made in America: Watts riots

 The documentary then demonstrates how these African-American experiences set the stage for the Watts riots.
 African Americans were being killed for small crimes.
-After a police encounter lead to the arrest of an intoxicated man, his brother, mother, and other African Americans took to the streets against the Los Angeles Police Department to protest the racial injustices against them.
+After a police encounter led to the arrest of an intoxicated man, his brother, mother, and other African Americans took to the streets against the Los Angeles Police Department to protest the racial injustices against them.
 Police Chief William Parker fueled the already racialized tension by calling African Americans "monkeys in a zoo".
-News papers around the country were covering the riots and the documentary discusses the way it was portrayed by the media.
+Newspapers around the country were covering the riots and the documentary discusses the way it was portrayed by the media.

-Institutional changes occurred afterwards.
+Institutional changes occurred afterward.
 The documentary discusses the changes made by the Black Panther Organization and the backlash they received.
 FBI investigations claimed that the "Black panthers were the biggest threat to internal stability of USA".
 Black Panther leaders were murdered and arrested.
 After those leaders disappeared, the new generation started: the Crips and Bloods (see background, membership, and history below).

 California economy

 California was different from parts of the South.
 There were no prior bus laws or segregation in public schools.
 However, there were covenants against black housing and neighborhood segregation.
 Even after it was outlawed, neighborhoods remained the same.

 Industrialization came to Los Angeles in the late 1950s in response to the booming industrialization of the country.
 The American economy was changing to an economy with either high end or low end jobs.
 African Americans found themselves displaced in the job market.
 They did not have the prior skills, knowledge, or education to perform the high wage technological jobs due to the historical discrimination and lack of opportunities.

 They also did not feel like they, as US citizens, should have to perform the low labor jobs either.
-African Americans felt that they were above the immigrant low level jobs.
+African Americans felt that they were above the immigrant low-level jobs.
 This resulted in total displacement from the labor market.
 Eventually, by the latter half of the 1960s, jobs and factories disappeared from the Los Angeles region.
 The consequences were enormous: businesses were empty with nowhere to turn.
 It simply became harder and harder to survive.